 In India, the current legal framework pertaining to data privacy and protection is governed by the Rules, which is far from being adequate.
 As stated above, the landmark judgment of the Hon'ble Supreme Court in the case of Justice K.S.
 Puttaswamy (Retd.) & Anr.
-Vs. Union of India & Ors, declaring the right to privacy as a fundamental right has provided the much-needed impetus to introducing a long awaited, all encompassing data protection legislation in India.
+Vs. Union of India & Ors, declaring the right to privacy as a fundamental right provided the much-needed impetus to introducing a long awaited, all-encompassing data protection legislation in India, which was subsequently withdrawn (as discussed below).

-14.3 Emerging Law on Data Protection - Personal Data Protection Bill, 2019
+14.3 Emerging Law on Data Protection - Personal Data Protection Bill, 2019 (Withdrawn)

-The ever changing legal and regulatory landscape within India, as well as the emergence of GDPR, has given rise to the need for having a law for protection of personal data in India.
-This paves the way for the birth of the Personal Data Protection Bill, 2019 ("Bill") which emphasises on the need for increased safeguards vis-à-vis personal data along with stringent penalties.
-It is expected that the forthcoming legislation will be on the lines of the GDPR.
+The ever changing legal and regulatory landscape within India, as well as the emergence of GDPR, gave rise to the need for having a law for protection of personal data in India.
+This paved the way for the birth of the Personal Data Protection Bill, 2019 ("Bill") which emphasised on the need for increased safeguards vis-à-vis personal data along with stringent penalties.
+However, the Bill was deliberated in great detail by a joint parliamentary committee (whom the Bill was referred to), which had proposed 81 amendments and 12 recommendations to the Bill in order to come up with a robust law on data protection.
+Considering the comments of the joint parliamentary committee, the Government decided to withdraw the Bill on August 3, 2022 and present a new bill that fits into the suggested comprehensive legal framework.